 Acquisition of property can occur through various means.
 Government requisition involves the state acquiring property for public use, often through legal processes and compensation.
 Purchase and sale transactions involve the transfer of property ownership in exchange for monetary consideration, typically negotiated between parties.

 Property can be acquired through donation or inheritance, where ownership rights are transferred voluntarily or through succession laws.
-Each method of acquisition carries its own legal implications and processes, shaping the transfer of property rights within a given jurisdiction.
+Each method of acquisition carries its legal implications and processes, shaping the transfer of property rights within a given jurisdiction.

 Transfer of Property